estevesd/email-setup/README.md

 # email-setup
-How to setup email security SPF, DKIM, DMARC, MTA-STS and TLS-RPT
+How to setup email security SPF, DKIM, DMARC, MTA-STS, TLS-RPT and even BIMI